-- (a) their undertaking manufacturing in and/or sourcing raw materials for production of products from high- risk countries for modern slavery practices; - (b) use of raw materials originating in industries that are considered high risk for modern slavery practices (such as mining); and - (c) use of low skilled labour in their manufacturing processes.
+- (a) their undertaking manufacturing in and/or sourcing raw materials for production of products from high- risk countries for modern slavery practices; - (b) use of raw materials originating in industries that are considered high risk for modern slavery practices (such as mining); or - (c) use of low skilled labour in their manufacturing processes.

 Further there is an increased risk of modern slavery practices with sub-suppliers with whom Smith+Nephew does not have a direct relationship.
 This is due to the more limited visibility and control Smith+Nephew has with respect to the use of such sub-suppliers.
 Accordingly, we are working as part of our risk assessment and due diligence programmes to promote and encourage transparency and best practice and limit risk within sub-tier supply chains.
+We do this by requiring that our Tier -1 suppliers conduct their business and affairs in an ethical manner, consistent with the provisions of our Code of Conduct and Business Principles and we assess our supplier's compliance through our desktop Labour Standards questionnaire and on-site social audits.
+As part of our assessments, we confirm that Tier -1 high risk suppliers are managing their subtier suppliers, consistent with our Code of Conduct and Business Principles.